ruapotato/AISand/README.md

 ## Customization

 You can modify the following parameters in the training script:

 - `num_epochs`: Number of training epochs
-- Learning rate and scheduler parameters in the `train_model` function
+- `batch_size`: Batch size for training
+- `top_percent`: Percentage of most dynamic sequences to use (default: 0.25 for top 25%)
-- Model architecture in the `ImprovedSandModel` class
+- Model architecture in the `SimpleSandModel` class
-- Batch size and other DataLoader parameters
+- Optimizer parameters in the `train_model` function

 ## Model Architecture

-The improved model uses a series of convolutional layers with batch normalization:
+The model uses a series of convolutional layers:

 1. Input layer: 14 channels (one-hot encoded cell types)
-2. Hidden layers: 64 -> 128 -> 64 channels
+2. Hidden layers: 32 channels
 3. Output layer: 14 channels (predicted cell types)

+## Dataset Preprocessing

+The dataset is preprocessed to focus on the most dynamic sequences:

+1. Calculate the amount of movement for each sequence of frames.
+2. Rank all sequences based on their movement.
+3. Select the top 25% of sequences with the highest movement.
+4. Use these selected sequences for training and validation.

 ## Particle Types